 The Legitimization of QAnon

-These motherfuckers seem to want to die hard.
+These people seem to want to die hard.

-Now take whichever puerile equation of those words above you like, written as an opening huff, and set them aside, set them aside.
+Now take whichever puerile equation of those words above you like, written as an opening huff.
+Set them aside, set them aside.
 There is plenty of time for puerility to come.

 No, by dying I mean an ideological transformation.
 From